- Gemini Home

 Distribution of Phase II Skeletons

-Gemini staff will translate approved Phase I proposal into the Phase II format.
+Gemini staff will translate approved Phase I proposals into the Phase II format.
 In this process, the observations and other details entered in Phase I are used to construct a ("skeleton") framework of your Science Program.
-Due to the limited number of queue nights available, only PIs in the top two science ranking bands are being asked to complete their observation details at this time.
 PIs will be sent their the Phase II skeleton by e-mail.

 What to do Next

-Read the introduction to the Observing Tool, download and install the software, look at the "getting started" information.
-Next, import your Phase II XML skeleton and define the observation details.
+Read the introduction to the Observing Tool, download and install the software (a new OT release is available 10 July for 2002B).
+Next, import your Phase II XML skeleton and define the observation details using the OT tutorial as an initial guide.
 There is extensive help regarding OT features on the web pages.

-If during detailed definition you find that the (ITAC- and Director-) approved observations need to be modified, please follow the change request process.
+If during detailed definition you find that the approved observations need to be modified, please follow the change request process.